Complete Guide For Solar Power British Columbia 2020

 Congratulations!
 You’ve found the ultimate guide for going solar in British Columbia!

-British Columbia is currently ranked as being the #5 province in the country for installing a solar power system, scoring as one of the best provinces for installation costs and for access to solar power.
+British Columbia is currently ranked the #7 province in the country for installing a solar power system, scoring as one of the best provinces for installation costs and utility-related factors.

-This page contains all available information about installing solar in BC including solar incentives, regional geography, electrical utilities, and access to solar, as of 2019.
+This page contains all relevant information about installing solar in BC including utility policies, system financing, solar incentives, and natural factors – updated as of May 1st, 2020.

 You can read from top to bottom, or skip to your preferred section by clicking on it below: